-Upon arrival or departure, relaxed dress, including denim, will be permitted for Members as they traverse the paved parking areas and proceed directly to and from their respective locker room entrances.
+Upon arrival or departure, relaxed dress (shirts must have a collar and be tucked in), including denim (without tears), will be permitted for Members as they traverse the paved parking areas and proceed directly to and from their respective locker room entrances.

-Flip flop type sandals, revealing clothing, caps on backwards, non-golf-branded insignia, inappropriate messaging, or commercial logos are all prohibited.
+Flip flop type sandals, revealing clothing, hoodies, caps on backwards, non-golf-branded insignia, tee shirts, inappropriate messaging, or commercial logos are all prohibited.

 Members must enter their respective Locker Rooms using the entrance facing the parking area and must not deviate to club pathways, Clubhouse, dining or lounge areas, Practice Ranges, Short Game Practice Area, Putting Green, Back Shop or Pro Shop.

 This revised policy, while relaxed to benefit Members, is designed to be tightly restricted and limited.